ðŸĨ Fortune Crack

 Sample Philosophy Fortunes

-“The void is not empty; it is full of potential.”
+“The universe is not made of atoms; it is made of stories.”